alireza-ghorban/Real-Time-Bus-Tracking-System-Using-Apache-NiFi-Kafka-and-SparkStreaming/README.md

 # Real-Time Bus Tracking System Using Apache NiFi, Kafka, and Spark Streaming

 This repository contains all the necessary components for setting up a real-time bus tracking application using Apache NiFi, Apache Kafka, Spark Streaming, MySQL, CDC, Apache Superset, and AWS EC2.
-The primary focus for the final project is to build a real-time application that collects GPS data steamed by IoT devices located on buses.
-The data source used in the project is TTC bus data from open API called [Rest Bus](http://restbus.info/).
+The primary focus of the project is to build a real-time application that collects GPS data streamed by IoT devices located on buses.
+The data source used in the project is TTC bus data from an open API called [Rest Bus](http://restbus.info/).

 ![Project Architecture](./images/architecture.png)